DataTools4Heart/DP-Clinical-ICL/README.md

 ## What You Need Before Starting

 1. **Computer Requirements**:
+   - **Graphics Card (GPU)**:
+     - An NVIDIA GPU with at least 14GB of VRAM is practically required
+     - While the application can run on CPU, generation would take many hours or even days
    - At least 16GB of RAM (memory)
    - At least 10GB of free disk space
-   - An NVIDIA graphics card (GPU) is recommended but not required
    - Any operating system (Windows, Mac, or Linux)

 2. **Software Requirements**: